mainmatter/rust-advanced-testing-workshop/README.md

 > Check out our [landing page](https://mainmatter.com/rust-consulting/) if you're looking for Rust consulting or
 > training!

+## Getting started

+Open [the companion book for this course](https://rust-exercises.com/advanced-testing/) in your browser.
+Follow the instructions there to get started.

 ## Requirements

 - **Rust** (follow instructions [here](https://www.rust-lang.org/tools/install)).\